 The similarities between the entrepreneur and the footballer are striking.
 To be successful in either arena – the business office or the playing field – the participant must learn to maximize their strengths and negate their weaknesses.
 Bringing together these two disciplines are both innovative and unique and will provide the appropriate mind set and competencies for a young person to succeed as an entrepreneur.
 They can learn what needed using a blended learning approach – learning the practical approach at a football club and the theoretical approach using the on-line training programme.

-A detailed Training Programme will be developed and, following pilot testing, will be widely distributed for use by individuals, football clubs and training institutes with the expectation that they will adapt/modify the programme to suit their Country and cultural needs.
+A comprehensive Training Programme and Trainer Toolkit has been developed for use by individuals, football clubs and training institutes with the expectation that they will adapt/modify the programme to suit their Country and cultural needs.

 A series of self-assessments associated with the Training Programme have also been developed for sports men and women who wish to become entrepreneurs and wish to test their competences to determine their “skill level deficit”, and as a consequence what further training they require.